FrankR-7/Enkryptor/README.md

 It uses the cryptography module to provide you SHA256 encryption on your files with little to no intervention from you.

+This module is still experimental, if you find any bugs or find a way to make it better feel free to file an issue or a pull request!

 ## HOW TO USE:

 ### Import the class from the module